andresoviedo/google-drive-ftp-adapter/README.md

     226 Closing data connection
     $ ftp>

 Application Configuration
 =========================

 The application works fine without configuration.
-However, a default configuration.properties is provided in case you want to customize them.
+However, a default 'configuration.properties' file is provided in case you want to customize them.

-If you want, you can also customize the path of the configuration.properties when launching the app:
+If you want, you can also customize the path of the 'configuration.properties' when launching the app:

     $ java -jar google-drive-ftp-adapter.jar [propertiesFilename]